Tips for a Killer MBA Recommendation Letter

 Possibilities: creative thinking, determination, focus, intelligence, charisma.
 Come up with at least one concrete example that you feel illustrates each characteristic.
 Definitely drive home the importance of going heavy on the examples.

 Recommender quality does matter.
-Typically, you only need two recommender letters.
-If the applicant doesn’t have two quality letters, it’s possible the applicant is just overly-worried.
+Typically, you only need two MBA recommendation letters.
+If the applicant doesn’t have two quality letters, it’s possible that they are overly worried.
 Often, the letters can be done in the quality fashion that top MBA programs seek, but the applicant just needs reassurance.
 If the letters are truly poor quality, we encourage the applicant to cast a wider net for MBA programs.
 They might also need to reconsider their recommender choice, and/or delay an application season.

-Request a free MBA advising session with Stacy Blackman Consulting to learn how we can help with your complete MBA applications.
-Here’s a snapshot of the caliber of expertise on our SBC team.
+Request a free MBA advising session with Stacy Blackman Consulting to learn how we can help you secure standout MBA recommendation letters and craft a complete, winning application.

 Here’s a snapshot of the caliber of expertise on our SBC team.